 Incredibly, the FBI agents in Monroe saw the suspect flag down the delivery truck from their office windows.
 The agents went out and detained the suspect until the Monroe police arrived.
 The Monroe police arrested him and charged him with two acts of forgery.
 The police and the FBI later discovered that the suspect was a fugitive from Georgia, where he was wanted for another cashier check scheme.

-Unfortunately, not all criminals are dumb, and law enforcement agencies report that counterfeit cashier check scams are on the rise.
-Crooks across the country are using counterfeit cashier’s check to purchase merchandize, including high-end products like cars and boats.
+Law enforcement agencies report that counterfeit cashier check scams are on the rise.
+Crooks across the country are using counterfeit cashier’s checks to purchase merchandise, including high-end products like cars and boats.

 Law enforcement officers warn of counterfeit cashier’s check scams where a merchant receives an e-mail from a “buyer” offering to purchase his products.
-In many cases, the buyer states he or she is from Nigeria or some other foreign country and the buyer states they intend to make payment using an “official” cashier’s check drawn on a United States bank.
+In many cases, the buyer states he or she is from a foreign country, and the buyer states they intend to make payment using an “official” cashier’s check drawn on a United States bank.

 The buyer notes that the check is made out for an amount way above the negotiated purchase price.
 Often the buyer will explain the price discrepancy by stating that they received the check by a third party who owed them money.
 The buyer asks the merchant to return the difference between the purchase price and the check.
 Only after the merchant wires the extra amount to the buyer, they learn from their bank that the check was counterfeit and that they must return the full amount to the bank.

 Law enforcement officers say this scheme works because the counterfeit cashier’s checks are difficult to detect, even by the banks that are clearing and cashing the checks.
 Enhanced computer technology has enabled crooks to produce very convincing counterfeit currency and checks, often using only a PC and a printer.